Montana hotels hit hard during COVID-19 pandemic

 Montana holds about 38,443 total hotel-supported jobs, with about 5,566 direct hotel-related jobs lost and about 15,689 total jobs lost supporting the hotel industry in Montana during this time, according to the American Hotel & Lodging Association.

+Preventing the spread of the virus to guests, staff and the public is another reason for closing the properties, Lind said.

-The hotels will be under 24-hour surveillance, and an employee will be on the premises at all times, Lind said.
+The hotels will be under 24-hour surveillance, and an employee will be on the premises at all times.

 Gov. Steve Bullock's shelter-in-place order went into effect Saturday, and is meant to keep Montana's residents home and slow the spread of the new coronavirus.